List of 30 Rock characters: Drew Baird

 In episode 15 of season three, ("The Bubble"), Liz is concerned about the way others treat Drew; he is so handsome that he unintentionally causes others to fawn over him.
 He was a professional tennis player in college even though he is terrible at it.
 Despite being horrible at everything from cooking to sex to not knowing how to perform the Heimlich maneuver, no one tells him the truth because he is so good-looking.
 Calvin Klein (in a cameo) stops him on the street and asks him to be an underwear model.
 He never has to wait in line at restaurants; when Liz (blocking Drew's face from view) orders his request off the menu and is berated by the waitress, he is mystified by her response and wonders where their complimentary appetizer sampler is.
 Jack, having firsthand knowledge of the situation from his younger days, describes this as "The Bubble."
-Liz tells Drew that he receives constant special treatment, and when Liz stops letting him win at tennis, he realizes that he is actually very dimwitted and clumsy, lashing out at her.
+Liz tells Drew that he receives constant special treatment, and when Liz stops letting him win at tennis, he realizes that he is actually dimwitted and clumsy, lashing out at her.
 Eventually he apologizes for his behavior but prefers living in "The Bubble" to reality, asking Liz if she wants to take a ride with him on his new motorcycle.
 Liz declines and Drew rides into the sunset, careening incompetently down the street.

-When Liz goes back to her ex-boyfriends in "Emanuelle Goes to Dinosaur Land," Drew appears with hooks on both hands: one hand had been lost in a firework explosion and the other in a helicopter accident, both caused by his stupidity.
-Drew later reappears in a cameo in season five episode "Live Show," having received one replacement hand from a death row inmate.
-The hand has a mind of its own, however, and begins to strangle him (In the West Coast version of "Live Show," Drew received a female hand transplant that constantly tries to seduce him).
+When Liz goes back to her ex-boyfriends in "Emanuelle Goes to Dinosaur Land", Drew appears with hooks on both hands: one hand had been lost in a firework explosion and the other in a helicopter accident, both caused by his stupidity.
+Drew later reappears in a cameo in season five episode "Live Show", having received one replacement hand from a death row inmate.
+The hand has a mind of its own, however, and begins to strangle him (In the West Coast version of "Live Show", Drew received a female hand transplant that constantly tries to seduce him).
 Liz later sums up Drew in the phrase "So handsome...so, so stupid."

 Appears In: "Generalissimo", "St Valentine's Day", "The Bubble", "Anna Howard Shaw Day", "Emanuelle Goes to Dinosaur Land", "Live Show".
-Jon Hamm also appeared in "Live from Studio 6H," playing two roles, but not Drew.
+Jon Hamm also appeared in "Live from Studio 6H", playing two roles, but not Drew.